 “Contentment is a peaceful kind of happiness in which one rests without desires, even though every wish may not have been gratified”: dictionary.com

 This view of happiness, the peaceful contented kind, is exactly the sort of happiness we can achieve when chronic disease places so many of life’s usual “pleasures” out of reach.

-Aside from medical appointments I haven’t been out of the house for about 8 weeks.
+Aside from medical appointments or hospital stays, I haven’t been out of the house for about three months.

 I’m not telling you this because I want you to feel sorry for me or to gain sympathy.
 Far from it.